flemay/envvars/CONTRIBUTING.md

 # Contributing to Envvars

 Envvars is an open source project and contributions are greatly appreciated.

-Before starting any work, please either comment on an existing issue, or file a new one.
+There are few ways to contribute to this project.

+## Star it

+If you like the project, go on [GitHub](https://github.com/flemay/envvars) and ⭐️ it!

+## Share it

+If you think Envvars can benefit your friends, teammates, and company, share it!

+## Feedback

+Feedback is greatly appreciated.
+Do you have workflows that the tool supports well, or doesn't support at all?
+Do any of the commands have surprising effects, output, or results?
+Let us know by filing an issue, describing what you did or wanted to do, what you expected to happen, and what actually happened.

 ## Contributing code

 The project follows the typical GitHub pull request model.
+Before starting any work, please either comment on an existing issue, or file a new one.

 ### 1. Fork

-Create a fork of Envvars on GitHub so that you can commit your changes and create a Pull Request.
+[Fork Envvars](https://github.com/flemay/envvars/fork) on GitHub so that you can commit your changes and create a Pull Request.

 ### 2. Development